AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 A value setter is different to a value select in that is also controls the value of other variables, not just the one it's been binded to.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Value Select <https://bb.omnicalculator.com/#/calculators/2035>`__ on BB
+Check it out at `Value Setter <https://bb.omnicalculator.com/#/calculators/2035>`__ on BB

 This feature makes the value setter a sort of *superset* of value select.
 The main use-case for value setters is situations in which the displayed option (the one the users sees) has an impact on the value of many variables.